globalis-ms/multisite-clone-duplicator/readme.txt

 You can install MultiSite Clone Duplicator using the built in WordPress plugin installer.
 It’s easy, 2 seconds.

-If you prefer download Wp Duplicate Site manually :
+If you prefer download MultiSite Clone Duplicator manually :

 1. Upload multisite-clone-duplicator/ to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress